nekohararin/BimmerDash/README.md

-# 🏎️ BimmerDash: Next-Gen iOS OBD-II Performance Monitor
+# BimmerDash: iOS OBD-II Performance Monitor

 Transform your iPhone into a high-performance, game-inspired digital cockpit. **BimmerDash** is a premium OBD-II vehicle monitoring app specifically designed and optimized for Bimmer enthusiasts running F-Chassis tuning platforms and B-Series engine configurations.